 -

-Dried fruits such as dates or apricots
+Dried fruits like dates or apricots

 -